FIX: Libmysql.dll missing / was not found [File error]

 1. Restore the libmysql.dll file

-Thanks to the online libraries that it uses to compare the data found in your device.
-A2fter the scan is complete, the software will start downloading and replacing any faulty registries, dll files, or any damaged file found during the scan.
+Thanks to the online libraries that this kind of tool uses to compare the data found in your device.
+After the scan is complete, the software will start downloading and replacing any faulty registries, DLL files, or any damaged files found during the scan.

 2. Restore the file using Recycle Bin